zehuiyin/bikeshareTO_equity_analysis/README.md

 For more details, you can access the poster ([PDF](https://zehuiyin.github.io/bikeshareTO_equity_analysis/Poster/Poster.pdf) or [Interactive Dashboard](https://zehuiyin.github.io/bikeshareTO_equity_analysis/)), [slides](https://zehuiyin.github.io/bikeshareTO_equity_analysis/Presentation/Presentation.html) and the [report](https://zehuiyin.github.io/bikeshareTO_equity_analysis/Report/Report.pdf).

 ## Workflow:
-The workflow diagram below outlines the project’s process.
+The workflow diagram below outlines the project’s analysis process.
 It should be noted that certain analyses were performed using ArcGIS Pro, for which the source code is not available.
 ![](./Graphs/Workflow.png)